cojeyambao0601/sap-hana-cookbook/README.md

 To execute a SQL command, and write output to a file without table headers or the command itself:

-	hanadb_hdbsql "Check number of documents in the view" do sql_command "SELECT count(distinct \"id\") as count FROM \"_SYS_BIC\".\"srch/AV_DOCS_GRP_CONTENT_MD\"" print_sql_commands false
+	hana_hdbsql "Check number of documents in the view" do sql_command "SELECT count(distinct \"id\") as count FROM \"_SYS_BIC\".\"srch/AV_DOCS_GRP_CONTENT_MD\"" print_sql_commands false
 		print_table_header false